-The Labs is Carnegie Library of Pittsburgh's teen-only learning lab.
-Currently located in four Carnegie Library of Pittsburgh locations, The Labs provides teenagers with access to equipment, software, and mentors in an innovative learning environment with the focus on creativity and creation.
+The Labs is Carnegie Library of Pittsburgh's teen-only creative technology program.
+Currently located in three CLP locations, The Labs provides teenagers with access to equipment, software, and trained artist mentors in an innovative learning environment with the focus on creativity and creation.
 Mentors provide teens with the level of assistance they need in order to create something new.
 The Labs invites teens of all skill levels to take part on a walk-in basis.

 The Labs @ CLP is available to our teen patrons in grades 6-12.

 Want to know more?
 Ask a teen librarian to get started or e-mail email@example.com for more info.

 Visit The Labs at three library locations:

 The Labs @ CLP - Main (Oakland)

 Tuesday: WORKSHOP, 4 - 7 pm

 Thursday: OPEN LAB, 4 - 6 pm

 Need help getting started?
 Let one of our knowledgeable mentors assist you!
 Whether you're new to digital media or a seasoned expert, mentors can help you create or just share ideas.
 Mentors lead weekly workshops, but are also be available to help you learn how to use The Labs' software and equipment for projects big or small, from school assignments to your own works of art.
 Just ask!

 Nicole Antonuccio: When I was eight my brother and I made a movie about pirates using a miniature sailboat, an army man, and diamond shaped paperweight that we filmed on our dad's ancient over-the-shoulder VHS video camera.
 My brother composed a score on his guitar, and I created the story.
 It was my first movie, and it taught me that with a strong vision, some basic equipment and a creative spirit anything is possible.